- Current – This is the current load on the resource.

 To maintain a user’s peak performance, GTM selects users that are least negatively affected by the shift.
 As an example, assume there are data centers in New York and Singapore.
 If the New York data center exceeds its target load, GTM might shift a user in London to the Singapore data center as opposed to shifting a user in New York, as the shift would be more detrimental to the performance of the New York user than it would to the performance of the London user.

 manually, as this might result in poor performance.
 The load object must not be

 a static file on disk that is edited on demand.
 If a data center needs to be

-removed from consideration, you should do one of the following:
+removed from consideration, you should take one of the following actions:

 - Mark the data center as disabled using the Akamai Control Center.